katherineara/MySimpleTweets/README.md

 ## Notes

 Describe any challenges encountered while building the app.
-It was difficult to udnerstand how the API calls worked and then navigate through the hierarchy of the Android Studio project on my own.
+It was difficult to udnerstand how the API calls worked and then navigate through the different Android Studio files.
+It required a more in depth understanding of how the layouts and Java classes related to each other for me to figure out where to code.

 ## Open-source libraries used